 Yes, we consider our own undergraduates for admission to all of our graduate programs.

 Admission decisions are made by a departmental committee.
-The decision is based on overall qualifications, independent of research interest.
-If you bypass the regular admissions route, you risk having your application misplaced.
+We ask that you not contact faculty directly.
 Please direct all admission related inquiries to dmse-admissions@mit.edu.

-Students are urged to wait for official admission to DMSE before contacting faculty regarding research assistantships and thesis supervision.
+Students should wait for official admission to DMSE before contacting faculty regarding research assistantships and thesis supervision.

 A number of funding opportunities are available for graduates students at DMSE.
 These appointments pay tuition, a competitive stipend, and health insurance.
 Students are encouraged to apply for outside fellowships to help finance their graduate studies.
 Some domestic students are supported by NSF, NDSEG, Hertz, and Whitaker fellowships, as well as other government and corporate sources.
 Some international students are supported by their government or a scholarship agency (e.g., Samsung scholarship, ILJU, Royal Thai government) Kwanjeong Scholarship, Canadian NSERC.